 How long does it take to earn money for yourself instead of the taxman?
 “Tax freedom day” varies greatly by country, but good tax planning can help reduce your burden, wherever you live.

-Even if you are retired, you are still faced with tax on savings, investments and pensions, not to mention the amount payable in VAT each year.
-Having paid so many taxes all your life, you will not want to pay more than necessary – that’s why tax planning plays such an important part in protecting your wealth.
+Even if you are retired, you’re still faced with tax on savings, investments and pensions, not to mention the amount payable in VAT each year.
+Having paid so many taxes all your life, you won’t want to pay more than necessary.
+That’s why tax planning plays such an important part in protecting your wealth.

 Defining the tax burden of typical workers in the EU

-For the last ten years, the Institut Economique Molinari has been measuring taxes payable across the 28 EU member states.
-While it focuses on employees and the tax and social security they pay, it illustrates the general tax burden of each country and how they compare to each other.
+The report focuses on employees and the tax and social security they pay, illustrating the general tax burden of each country and how they compare to each other.

 The study calculates a “tax liberation day” for each member state – the date on which an employee has earned enough to pay off all taxes for the year.
 It also identifies the average “real tax rate” for typical workers in each country (gross salary minus all tax liabilities).